the1lab/1lab/src/Cat/Morphism/Duality.lagda.md

 ```
 -->

-# Duality of Morphism Classes
+# Duality of morphism classes

 In this file we prove that morphisms classes in a category
 correspond to their duals in the opposite category.
 There is very